arckinteractive/elgg_hybridauth_share/README.md

-Content Sharing for Hybridauth Client
+NO LONGER MAINTAINED - Content Sharing for Hybridauth Client
 =====================================
 ![Elgg 2.3](https://img.shields.io/badge/Elgg-2.3.x-orange.svg?style=flat-square)

+# THIS PROJECT IS DEAD
+Facebook deprecated its publish_actions API scope rendering this and thousands other tools useless.

 A tool that allows sharing of content to hybridauth providers.